19 Things to Wear with Your Ankle Boots

 Silk Pants and a Slouchy Sweater

-You may think that Western-inspired ankle boots and a flowy patterned piece is a bit too Little House on the Prairie.
-But that's where a white pullover comes into play—to balance it out.
+You may think that clunky ankle boots and a flowy silk pants is a bit too much.
+But that’s where a pink pullover comes into play—to balance it out.

 Remember what we said earlier about proportions?
 Here, you want to make sure your cropped pants are the star of the show.
 Choose a blouse that hits right at the waistline and let a sliver of ankle show.